telerik/xamarin-forms-docs/knowledge-base/datagrid-sorting-remote-data-when-using-lod.md

 }
 ```

+##### Consideration

-The last thing to consider in this scenario is when the user adds/removes a FilterDescriptor.
-If they were getting  sorted data, then the sort was removed, you can just keep adding unsorted data because there will eventually be a conflict from loading the same item.
+The last thing to consider in this scenario is "what the user adds/removes a FilterDescriptor"?
+If the DataGrid is loading pre-sorted data, then the sort was removed, you cannot incrementally add unsorted data on top.
+You will eventually get a conflict when the same item is added again.

 To handle this, you can subscribe to the SortDescriptors.CollectionChanged event handler.
-In there, Clear all the existing items and then continue on with whatever approach the user has set.
+In there, Clear all the existing items first.
+Next, check if you need filtering or not as was done in the Load On Demand event handler.
+Then finally load the same number of items that was already in the DataGrid.

 Here's what that looks like for the example.
-Take notice that in order to keep user experience good, we fetch the same number of items from the database the `currentCount`.
-This way the user isn't starting all over when they sort.

 ```csharp
 private void SortDescriptors_CollectionChanged(object sender, System.Collections.Specialized.NotifyCollectionChangedEventArgs e)